 Fit will minimize backlash and vibration while allowing for post processing like heat treating or coating.
 For material selection strength and friction will need to be considered to create the best interface for the application.
 The team at Grob can help you identify these nuances in product selection and guide you toward the best choice for your needs.

-At Grob, we have developed a reputation for excellence in cold rolling, enabling us to produce spline shafts and fittings of superior strength, surface finish, and quality.
+At Grob, we have developed a reputation for excellence in cold forming, enabling us to produce spline shafts and fittings of superior strength, surface finish, and quality.
 Our stock and custom spline shafts adhere to precise tolerances, and our spline bushings meet those same standards for precision and quality.
 Together, these product lines offer original equipment manufacturers the exact components necessary to craft high-performance assemblies.

-To learn how Grob’s unique cold rolling capabilities can improve your product’s performance, contact our team today.
+To learn how Grob’s unique cold forming capabilities can improve your product’s performance, contact our team today.
 We’d be happy to answer your questions about our catalog or discuss options for custom spline shafts and fittings.